skyscrapers/terraform-network/README.md

 3. renamed the `public_nat-bastion` subnets to `public_nat` subnets
 4. make sure subnet associations are correctly matched to route tables, and NAT gateways, per availability zone

-These changes are breaking (updated variables) and will cause network disruption due to subnet re-assosication to route tables.
+These changes are breaking, you need to update variables, and can cause network disruption due to subnet re-assosication to their respective route tables.

 Related to this change, we have simplified the inputs for the `vpc` module.